flyingpeach/flyingpeach.github.io/docs/index.markdown

 Open access to research is important to me.
 I endeavor to make some version of all my papers available on [arXiV](https://arxiv.org/){:target="_blank"} and [biorXiV](https://www.biorxiv.org/){:target="_blank"}.

 **For prospective students (master's and PhD):** if you are interested in working with me, send me an email with your resume and a short description of your research interests.
 Students should have experience or coursework in control theory or related fields.
 Background in neuroscience and biology is welcome, but not required -- curiosity and willingness to learn are all I require on these fronts.
 I can be reached at jsli at caltech dot edu.
+More information on my mentorship style can be found [here](./mentoring.html){:target="_blank"}.

 ## **Research overview**